As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.

 Why would you want a Canon Speedlite 580EX II?
 Is it still worth it now that the Speedlite 600EX II-RT and the 470EX AI have been released.

 The Canon Speedlite 580EX-II a high-end flash gun suitable for the professional as well as the serious hobbyist.
 It is powerful, versatile and comes along with the correspondingly high-end price tag.
 If you need to have an abundance of creative control with your lighting or you want to give yourself a reward for your hard work, the the Canon 580EX II is a good choice.

 You deserve it.
-The 580EX was a great speedlite and it was the first Canon flash I ever purchased.
+The 580EX (1st version) was a great speedlite and it was the first Canon flash I ever purchased.

 Very early on in my photography career I used the ever-popular and affordable Vivitar 285 and 285 HV and actually shot a few weddings using them.
 I later graduated to the several professional Quantum flash systems before digital photography changed everything.

 Canon really nailed it when they made a few significant changes to the original when the 580EX II evolved.
 Although some photographers blow it off as unimportant, one nice change from the 580EX to 580EX II was made in how it mounts to your camera.

 The rotating locking screw shown below, was sometimes awkward to use.
 I found that it was easy to get confused on which way to rotate the locking screw to loosen or tighten it.
 It replaced by a locking lever, which is very easy to use and is not the cause of any confusion anymore.

 The ridged wheel on the original 580EX pictured above is nice and big and is definitely better than some of the units I've used over the past few decades.

 The Canon Speedlite 580EX II pictured below takes the shoe mount system to a new level.

 It's a huge deal in the grand scheme of things, but it is one of those little changes that add up and give you, the Canon user, a better experience.